Dima353/re3/README.md

 Asset modifications (models, texture, handling, script, ...) should work the same way as with original GTA for the most part.

-CLEO scripts work with [CLEO Redux](https://github.com/cleolibrary/CLEO-Redux).

-Mods that make changes to the code (dll/asi, limit adjusters) will *not* work.
+Mods that make changes to the code (dll/asi, CLEO, limit adjusters) will *not* work.
 Some things these mods do are already implemented in re3 (much of SkyGFX, GInput, SilentPatch, Widescreen fix), others can easily be achieved (increasing limis, see `config.h`), others will simply have to be rewritten and integrated into the code directly.